 - Real disasters usually involve 2 or more very unexpected and different things simultaneously going bad or failing in quick succession.

 - Individual systems that are failsafe on their own can react in unexpected combinations when more than a few things at once start failing.
-You must look at how the system as a WHOLE handles an event that causes serious single and multiple system failures (i.e. the chocolate cake delivery truck loses its brakes, knocks over a power pole, and then hits the turbine building.
+You must look at how the system as a WHOLE handles an event that causes serious single and multiple system failures (i.e. a delivery truck loses its brakes, knocks over a power pole, and then hits the turbine building.
 It starts a fire that shuts down the turbines.
-With the external electrical wires down, the lights in the basement of that building go off.
-Unfortunately, that happens to be where the fire handling equipment is – that nobody can now find in the dark).
+With the external electrical wires down, the lights in the building go off.
+Unfortunately, that happens to be where the fire handling equipment is – that nobody can now find in the dark.
+You now have a nuclear meltdown because you can’t put out a fire because the lights went out.)

 - It is often the discounted/seemingly unimportant support systems that cause the accident to become a disaster.
 While massive amounts of effort are spent understanding nuclear forces and fission, most reactor accidents are caused by things like pump bearing failures, valves that get stuck, emergency generators that don’t kick on because the wiring went bad, or running ill-advised tests.